mrminhaz87/Railway-IT-OT-Demo/attack/Readme.md

 ##### Attack Step6

+**Insert false command to overwrite trains auto-collision avoidance control **

 Based on the internal critical operator manuals the attacker found in step2, he also knows there is one PLC coil to enable/disable to trains' collision auto-avoidance setting.
 He analyzed the Modbus traffic, his trains PLC controller map and used his malware to insert the harmful PLC coils turn off command to overwrite the coils which he though may be used to disable the train collision auto-avoidance.

 ##### Attack Step7

+**Plan the attack and insert train emergency command to make the train collision accident**

 The attacker observed the real-world emulator, choose the train he wants to attack.
 Then he used his malware to insert train power off command to overwrite the PLC coils to active the targeted train's emergency stop.
 As the collision auto-avoidance is disabled in step 6, when the train behind the attacked trains arrived the attacked train location, the train accident happens.